agrbin/snapscale-article/README.md

 - implementing debugging tools
 - data transformation pipelines

 My opinion is that great engineering practices can be shown in any engineering challenge.
-The sexiness or non-sexiness is fake.
+The sexiness or non-sexiness of problems is irrelevant (unless you're recruiting new grads).

 ### The state of Object Detection support